Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 Some comments:

 - There are 5 type of user profile (or role)
-	1.	basic pofile that permit to acces to public contents
+	1.	basic profile that permit to access to public contents
 	2. for a private use of platform (private dataset and scenario)
 	3. for users who wish to open their dataset to third-party algorithms
 	4. for users who wish to audit or challenge their algorithms on data linked to one or more scenarios